Zverik/a5a4/README.md

 anywhere in a document root and of python CGI script for `/cgi-bin` directory.
 Check paths to pdftk and pdfjam in the script — and you're ready to go.

+### Flask application

+The web application allows for visualizing PDF pages, using raster images as pages, rearranging and rotating them visually, and producing PDF with pdftk + pdfjam.
+Run `run.py` and open `http://localhost:5000` to use it.

 ## Author and license

 The script was written by Ilya Zverev and published under WTFPL license.